Head Coach - Harry Kewell

 Two years later he became the first Australian to play in the Champions League final and in 2006 he was an FA Cup winner with Liverpool.

 In 2007, he played in his second Champions League final and when he left Anfield in 2008 Harry had played 380 League and Cup games in England, scoring 79 goals.

 He signed for Turkish club Galatasaray in 2008 and had three seasons with them, scoring 34 goals in 91 appearances.

 In August 2011, he signed for Melbourne Victory and also played for Melbourne Heart (now rebranded as Melbourne City) in the Australian League, either side of a short spell in the Qatar Stars League with Al Gharafa.

 Harry became Australia’s youngest international when he made his debut aged 17 against Chile in 1996.
 He played in the 2006 and 2010 World Cup finals, helping the Socceroos reach the second round in 2006 after scoring in a 2-2 draw against Croatia.
-He was sent off in the 2010 finals in South Africa against Ghana.

 He played 56 times for his country, scoring 17 goals.

 When he announced his retirement in June 2014 Harry had played 515 professional games and scored 124 goals as either a winger or striker.